-- We value customer comments and collected feedback from over 22,000 guests during the reporting period.
-On average, hotel guests gave a score of 86 out of a possible 100 for our hotel facilities and service. - As we continually upgrade our facilities, we make every effort to minimise any disturbance or inconvenience to our guests.
+We value customer comments and collected feedback from over 22,000 guests during the reporting period.
+On average, hotel guests gave a score of 86 out of a

+As we continually upgrade our facilities, we make every effort to minimise any disturbance or inconvenience to our guests.
 During renovation of the Royal Plaza Hotel this year, we installed ion air purifiers in public areas and in room corridors for the health of our guests.
 We also provided a free shuttle service for guests who wished to use nearby swimming facilities while our pool was under renovation.